/

 5. Wind a Constant Companion at Royal Dublin

 Royal Dublin Golf Club’s greatest challenge is shaped not just by its layout but by the breeze off the Irish Sea.
-The outward nine often plays with the advantage of the prevailing south-westerly wind but that tends to me in howls into your face on the way home.
+The outward nine often plays with the advantage of the prevailing south-westerly wind but that tends to mean it howls into your face on the way home.
 Knowing how to flight the ball, control your trajectory, and hold your nerve becomes essential.
 The wind is a factor from 1st tee to 18th green.
 In fact it the wind tends to swirl around the clubhouse and that impacts your opening tee-shot.
 The members tend to aim for the bunker on the left side of the fairway down the opening hole.
 Good luck.

 6. A Clubhouse Steeped in Tradition